mvisani/cfm-id-original-changed/cfm/INSTALL.md

 Set ``Boost_NO_BOOST_CMAKE`` to ``ON``, to disable the search for boost-cmake."

 ### Get lp_solve
 Install lp solve in the project directory or home directory.
-Precompiled version shold work out of box at https://sourceforge.net/projects/lpsolve/files/lpsolve/5.5.2.5/lp_solve_5.5.2.5_dev_ux64.tar.gz/download
+Precompiled version should work out of box at https://sourceforge.net/projects/lpsolve/files/lpsolve/5.5.2.11/lp_solve_5.5.2.11_dev_ux64.tar.gz/download

 ### Get RDkit
 Install RDkit in the project directory or home directory.
 Make sure set ``Boost_NO_BOOST_CMAKE`` to ``ON``  and